-Energy diversification, more sources for a single energy
+Energy diversification, more sources for one energy

 Energy diversification is the basis of our strategy to achieve the Net Zero target whilst ensuring security of supply and access to energy for a world that is growing both demographically and economically.